amatsuda/active_decorator/README.md

 # ActiveDecorator

-A simple and Rubyish view helper for ActiveRecord models.
+A simple and Rubyish view helper for Rails 3.
 Keep your helpers and views Object-Oriented!

 ## Features ##